Dissident Ai Weiwei protests possible extradition of Assange

 “Ai Weiwei is an artist of gigantic international standing, he stands alongside Julian to give the fight international meaning,” he said.

 Ai, 63, is one of the world’s most successful artists, famous around the world for his installations of bicycles and sunflower seeds.
 In his native China, he was alternately encouraged, tolerated and harassed, spending time in detention and being barred for years from leaving the country.
-He was arrested at Beijing’s airport in April 2011 and held for 81 days without explanation during a wider crackdown on dissent that coincided with the international ferment of the Arab Spring revolutions.
+He was arrested at Beijing’s airport in April 2011 and held for 81 days without explanation during a wider crackdown on dissent.
 He is now based in Berlin and in the U.K.

-Assange’s case has attracted the support of high-profile figures including fashion designer Vivienne Westwood, actress Pamela Anderson and rapper MIA.
+On Monday, the court heard from two witnesses who said Assange would face intolerable conditions if extradited.

+It is widely mooted that Assange would be moved to the pre-trial facilities at Alexandria Detention Center in Virginia if extradited.
+Other recent high-profile federal defendants there include President Donald Trump's 2016 campaign chairman Paul Manafort and Chelsea Manning, the former intelligence analyst who leaked a trove of documents to WikiLeaks and who tried to take her own life earlier this year at the facility.